Skip to Content

 Cracked Sewer Hose End

 Keep in mind that not all sewer fittings and hoses are the same, so yours may be different than ours.
 They may even be permanently connected to each other, requiring the replacement of the entire hose and connector as a single piece.
-Of course this process will be pretty much the same for replacing a sewer hose that leaks.
+Of course, this process will be similar for replacing a sewer hose that leaks.

 1. Put on your disposable gloves for handling the old hose and/or fitting.